pradeeprajeswari/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ### Algorithm

-  1. START
-  2. Import the required libraries.
-  3. Upload the csv file and read the dataset.
-  4. Check for any null values using the isnull() function.
-  5. From sklearn.tree inport DecisionTreeRegressor.
-  6. Import metrics and calculate the Mean squared error.
+1. Load the employee dataset and display basic information, including null values and class distribution of the left column.
+2. Encode the categorical salary column using Label Encoding.
+3. Define the features (X) and target (y) by selecting relevant columns.
+4. Split the data into training and testing sets (80-20 split).
+5. Initialize a Decision Tree Classifier with the entropy criterion and train it on the training data.
+6. Predict the target values for the test set.
-  7. Apply metrics to the dataset, and predict the output.
+7. Calculate and display the model's accuracy.
-  8. END
+8. Compute and display the confusion matrix for the predictions.
+9. Predict the left status for a new employee sample.

 ## Program:
 ```